 Clean Monday is meant for eating, drinking, and enjoying yourself not for overthinking tasting notes like you’re defending a thesis.
 So take a look below at the wines that simply work with every flavor on the Lenten table.
 Pop a bottle, fly a kite, and enjoy the festivities!

-Whatever anyone tells you, a Lenten table must ALWAYS include a Malagousia.
-But not just any Malagousia with floral aromas and a “quiet” personality.
-You need one that’s sharper, fresher, with crisp acidity and aromatic complexity.
-The altitude, rivers, and climate of the Valley of the Muses make that possible, giving it aromas of peach, bergamot, and white flowers, along with exotic pineapple notes, hints of green pepper, and white pepper.
-Its biggest strength is its intensity and refreshing acidity, while the fresh finish creates a sense of purity in the mouth.
+Whatever anyone tells you, a Lenten table should ALWAYS include a Malagousia.
+But not just any Malagousia with floral aromas and a ‘quiet’ personality.
+You need one that’s a bit sharper with intensity, freshness, crisp acidity, and aromatic complexity.
+The altitude, rivers, and climate of the Valley of the Muses favor exactly this profile, and beyond the aromas of peach, bergamot, and white flowers, it also gains exotic notes of pineapple, hints of green pepper, and white pepper.
+The great advantage of Amuse from Muses Estate, however, is its intensity and refreshing acidity, while the freshness on the finish makes it a master at creating a sense of purity in the mouth.

-So it pairs harmoniously with salads—highlighting the freshness of the vegetables and cutting through the richness of the dressing—with pickles, balancing their acidity with a rounder mouthfeel, and it’s ideal with fava, cleansing the palate from the dish’s velvety texture and adding the liveliness it needs.
-It also works beautifully with marinated dishes, where the wine’s freshness amplifies the herbs’ aromas and flavors.
-Naturally, next to shrimp and octopus, it cuts through the sweetness of the shrimp, while its peppery profile balances the saltiness of the octopus.
+So it pairs equally harmoniously with salads highlighting the freshness of the vegetables and cutting through the richness of the dressing with pickled dishes, balancing their acidity with a rounder sensation on the palate, and it’s ideal with fava, as it cleanses the palate from the dish’s velvety texture and adds the liveliness that’s missing.
+Also excellent with marinated dishes, where the wine’s freshness amplifies the aromas and flavors of the herbs.
+Naturally, next to shrimp and octopus, it cuts through the sweetness of the shrimp, while its peppery profile balances the salinity of the octopus.
 A wine for everything.

-Do we really need to justify this one?
+Do we really need to justify this one too?
 We’ve said it a million times.
 Moving on!

 Whispering Angel didn’t become Provence’s most famous rosé by accident.
-Its aromas recall strawberry, cherry, red fruits, and white flowers—not intense, not aggressive, but elegant and discreet.
+Its aromas recall strawberry, cherry, red fruits, and white flowers not loud, not aggressive, but elegant and understated.
 Its acidity is crisp, and its finish long and clean.
-This makes it incredibly versatile at the table, and many consider it the best rosé in the world.
-It has tremendous balance and finesse, and simply doesn’t overshadow—or get overshadowed by—anything on a Lenten table.
-Is there even one person who has tried it and disagrees?
-It pairs with everything, but with grilled shrimp it’s irresistible.
+This makes it incredibly versatile at the table, and many consider it the best rosé wine in the world.

-Speaking of rosé revolutions, we can’t skip Vigne Sauvage Rosé Pet Nat.
-It had to be on our list.
-Put some meze in front of it and let it show you what it can do.
+Speaking of the rosé revolution, we can’t not mention Vigne Sauvage Rosé Pet Nat.
+There’s no way it could be missing from our list.
+Put some meze in front of it and let it show you what it can do!

-Born in Languedoc, from organic vineyards and completely natural winemaking, this Pet Nat has all the liveliness and energy a Clean Monday table needs.
-Its fine bubbles, aromas of wildflowers, red fruits, and citrus, and its slight cloudiness from the lees give it a natural feel that pairs with taramas, raw seafood, shellfish, fried dishes—even halva.
+Born in Languedoc, from organic vineyards and with completely natural winemaking, this Pet Nat made from Grenache Rouge has all the vibrancy and energy a Lenten table needs.
+Its fine bubbles, aromas of wildflowers, red fruits, and citrus, and its slight cloudiness from the lees give it a sense of raw authenticity that pairs beautifully with taramasalata, raw seafood, shellfish, fried dishes, and even halva.

-The bubbles cleanse the palate, making flavors more playful, which is exactly why it’s ideal next to everything on a Clean Monday table.
-Pet Nats don’t like rules by nature—so we enjoy it with everything.
+Its bubbles cleanse the palate, making flavors more playful and that’s exactly why it’s ideal next to anything on the Clean Monday table.
+Pet Nats, after all, aren’t meant to follow rules by nature.
+So we simply enjoy it with everything!

 Christina Tsogka